Cellular $E_k$-algebras: Transferring vanishing lines

 \begin{remark}In fact, we may also do similar analyses with $\bF_p$-coefficients.
-Then we obtain the same vanishing range $H^{E_1}_{n,d}(\gR)=0$ for $d < \frac{3}{2}(n-1)$ as long as $p \geq 5$, and a lower range $d < \frac{4}{3}(n-1)$ for $p=3$.
-For $p=2$ one would need to know more information about the cell structures to improve upon Theorem \ref{thm:TrfUp}.\end{remark}
+Then we obtain the same vanishing range $H^{E_1}_{g,d}(\gR)=0$ for $d < \frac{3}{2}(g-1)$ as long as $p \geq 5$, and a lower range $d < \frac{4}{3}(g-1)$ for $p=3$.
+For $p=2$ one would need to know more information about the cell structures to improve upon Theorem \ref{thm:TrfDownExplicit}.
+To see this done in an example, see Theorem 10.2 of \cite{e2cellsIV}.\end{remark}